home

 see instruments of the Bateria [tamboreen].

 The veterans of the school of samba - comprising ex-presidents, ex-mestres, ex-baianas and so on.
 They are given great respect and influence and it is said that if you do not know who the Velha Guarda are, then you do not know the School.
-In the carnival parade, the Velha Guards do not wear costume but wear white suits etc.
+In the carnival parade, the Velha Guards do not usually wear costume but wear white suits etc.

 [velya gooarda].